mnot/I-D/uri-get-off-my-lawn/draft.md

   schemes, as per {{RFC4395}}.

-* Protocol Extensions ("extensions") - specifications that offer new capabilities to potentially any identifier, or a large subset; e.g., a new signature mechanism for HTTP URIs, or metadata for any URI.
+* Protocol Extensions ("extensions") - specifications that offer new capabilities to potentially any identifier, or a large subset; e.g., a new signature mechanism for 'http' URIs, or metadata for any URI.

 * Applications Using URIs ("applications") - specifications that use URIs to meet specific needs;
   e.g., a HTTP interface to particular information on a host.